Also Serving Evanston & Skokie

 They are particularly effective for bruxism, the medical term for nighttime clenching of the jaw muscles and grinding of the teeth.
 Anterior deprogrammers are a variety of mouth protectors that are used in cases of severe bruxism to relax jaw muscles day and night.
 This class of mouthguard includes NTI (nociception trigeminal inhibitors), B (bruxism) splints and Kois appliances.
 These devices work by separating upper and lower teeth, often with something as simple as a plastic covering for the two front teeth.

 For more information on mouth guards or to schedule an appointment in our Chicago office, call (773) 973-0531 or email Contos Smile Center today.
+We also welcome patients from East Pilsen, Cicero, Skokie, and other Cook County, IL areas.

 We are dedicated to providing the highest level of service and quality to our patient community by cultivating strong relationships, communicating thoughtful treatment solutions, and providing an enjoyable atmosphere, we can empower our patients to take ownership of their oral health.